-Ali Ülker was born in 1969, following his education at Istanbul Erkek Lisesi he graduated from the Business Administration department of the Faculty of Economics and Administrative Sciences at Boğaziçi University, Istanbul.
-Having participated at different education programs at IMD, INSEAD, Wharton, and Harvard, Ali Ülker worked in the Internal Kaizen Projects at De Boccard & Yorke Consultancy (1992) and on IESC Sales System Development and Internal Organization Projects (1997).
+Ali Ülker was born in 1969.
+Following his education at Istanbul Erkek Lisesi he graduated from the Business Administration Department of the Faculty of Economics and Administrative Sciences at Boğaziçi University, Istanbul.
+Having participated at different education programs at IMD, INSEAD, Wharton, and Harvard, Ali Ülker worked in the Internal Kaizen Project at De Boccard & Yorke Consultancy (1992) and in IESC Sales System Development and Internal Organization Project (1997).

-Mr. Ülker joined the group in 1985 as an intern in the quality control department of Ülker Gıda.
-From 1986 to 1998 he worked at chocolate production facilities and at Atlas Gıda Pazarlama in positions including sales manager, sales coordinator, product group coordinator, and product group director.
-In 1998 Mr. Ülker became General Director of Atlas Gıda Pazarlama, in 2000 Vice Chief of Retail Group, and in 2001 General Director of Merkez Gıda Pazarlama A.Ş.
-In 2002, he rose to Vice Chairman of the Food Group and in 2005 Chairman of the Group.
-After working as Vice Chairman of the Yıldız Holding Board of Directors for nine years, as of January 29, 2020, Ali Ülker became the Chairman of Yıldız Holding.
+Ali Ülker started his career in 1985 as an intern in the quality control department of Ülker Gıda, From 1986 to 1998 he worked at chocolate production facilities and at Atlas Gida Pazarlama in positions including sales manager, sales coordinator, product group coordinator, and product group director.
+In 1998 Mr. Ülker became General Director of Atlas Gida Pazarlama, in 2000 Vice Chief of Retail Group, and in 2001 General Director of Merkez Gıda Pazarlama A.Ş.
+In 2002, he was appointed as Vice Chairman of the Food Group, and in 2005 as Chairman of the Group.
+In 2011 he started serving as Vice Chairman of the Yıldız Holding Board of Directors, and as of January 29, 2020, he became the Chairman of Yıldız Holding.
+He is also serving as the Chairman of the Board of Directors of Yıldız International Food Investments Inc., which was established in December 2023.

-Having a deep expertise and experience in marketing and sales, Ali Ülker is especially interested in innovation and supports teams working on this subject in the Group.
-He enjoys providing consultancy to young people, and loves being in open air and nature, and engaging in sports.
+Having deep expertise and experience in marketing and sales, Ali Ülker is especially interested in innovation and supports teams working on this within the Group.
+He enjoys mentoring young people, and loves being outdoors and in nature and doing sports.
 Fluent in English and German, Ali Ülker is married with three children.